causiq/logary/README.md

  - Logary has `TimeScope` and the ability to instrument your code for sending timing information.
  - Logary has preliminary support for Zipkin.
+ - Both are awesome and @nblumhardt is an awesome dude.
+Use whichever you feel most comfortable with!

 ## Rutta